 With e-commerce and ticketing services, some element of the person’s identity are necessary to verify and complete the purchase, like an email address or phone number.
 For the transaction information collection is necessary, and not only benefits the owner of the page but also, enables the user to return and make queries about the purchases made.
 This type of transactional information does not necessarily require sign-up forms as there is a unique identifier to tie to the order/transaction like an email or a phone number.
 The user can retrieve their information by providing this email and some additional information like a confirmation number.
 Log-in and sign-up could be used, for example, to save searches or to store information for the next transaction.
 This is very common in many booking sites like kayak.com or qunar.com for the chinese market.

 Another frequent tactic is to connect new registrations with existing accounts, typically social networking sites, like Facebook, Google, Twitter, or LinkedIn if you’re looking for a job.
 This usually happens in two ways: 1.The product has mutual cooperation and interoperability with the SNS, especially if it’s a subsidiary.
-2. The product wants to collect your SNS information for its own purposes, then have the user fill in anything extra in a subsequent step.

 If you don’t require unnecessary access to an account information (like seeing friends list, or posting on user’s behalf), this is the preferred sign in method in my opinion.
 From analysis of the users’ mental models, the process of signing up is a kind of nudging design to tell people they’re joining an exclusive circle of people.
 After you experience the same series of “ceremonies” as everyone else, the ID you create will be the key to virtually everything else you do on that site, probably elsewhere too.